-Wooden and metal skewers are something most of us have around the house.
+Wooden skewers are something most of us have around the house.
 Whether it is for making perfectly seasoned kebabs on the grill, or putting together an elegant fruit and vegetable arrangement, skewers are a kitchen staple.
 Although primarily used for cooking applications, these highly versatile tools have a wide range of possible uses.
 Whether you want to put the finishing details on your latest craft or use for a fondue, skewers can help.
 Here are X different uses for skewers around the house.

 Check for Doneness

 Although people mainly use toothpicks to check if a food item is done, skewers are often a better choice because they are much sturdier.
 Wooden skewers are perfect for checking the doneness of baked goods and other food items when you don't want to get too close to the heat source.

 Wooden skewers are the perfect tool to help you achieve a perfectly toasted marshmallow over a campfire.
 These are also perfect for holding craft items in place while you paint or decorate them, or to keep these components still while they dry.